Hopkins Ridge Wind Facility

 - Hanging vehicle tags must be clearly displayed and visible from outside of the vehicle when on the lessors' property.

-- Violation of any of the rules will result in loss of all access privileges and possibly incurring trespassing violations.
+- Violation of any of the rules will result in loss of all access privileges and possibly incur trespassing violations.

-- Please remove gut piles to prevent attracting scavaging raptors to the wind farm area.
+- Please remove gut piles to prevent attracting scavenging raptors to the wind farm area.

 To help ensure continued access to these lands, please report any violations of the rules or laws to the Columbia County Sheriff's Office 509-382-1100.
 In an emergency, dial 911.

 Yes.
-Please note that children that are hunting must have their own, signed Access Permission Agreement form.
+Please note that children who are hunting must have their own signed permit.
 Only children who have completed a hunter's safety course are allowed to hunt.
 If your children are hunting and are under 16 years old a guardian must sign their permit.
-Children that are not hunting may be listed on their guardian access permit.
+Children who are not hunting may be listed on their guardian’s access permit.
 All hunters are required to have a permit, regardless of age.
+Children over 16 years old are also required to show picture identification.